 So, grab you favourite beverage, this is our in-depth 7000-word review and comparison of three of the best light therapy wearables you can buy right now: Ayo, Pocket Sky and Luminette 3.

-Now, if you’re scratching your head and thinking ‘what the heck is light therapy and how can it help me sleep better?‘…… don’t fret, we’ve got you covered – just head on over to here > https://sleepgadgets.io/best-light-therapy-glasses-wearables/ where we’ve gone into great detail to explain the science of how timed light exposure can help improve your sleep at night, increase your energy during the day time, and generally bring about world peace…..OK, so I made up the last one…
+Now, if you’re scratching your head and thinking ‘what the heck is light therapy and how can it help me sleep better?‘…… don’t fret, we’ve got you covered – just head over and check our in-depth guide to light therapy glasses where we’ve gone into great detail (7000 words no doubt!) to explain the science of how timed light exposure can help improve your sleep at night, increase your energy during the day time, and generally bring about world peace…..OK, so I made up the last one…

 But if you want to skip that, just read on for a shorter explainer about the science, and then a deep-dive in the product reviews.
 Enjoy!

 What are light therapy wearables and how can they improve your sleep?

 For millennia, humans have known about the myriad positive effects that sunlight has on our physical and mental wellbeing.
 Today, in current medical practice, light is used to treat a range of health conditions.
 Perhaps the most famous of these is in treating seasonal depression, also known as seasonal affective disorder, SAD or the ‘winter blues’.

 The standard treatment protocol for SAD involves the patient sitting in front of a special type of bright lamp called a ‘light box’ every morning for around 30 minutes.
 Light therapy has been repeatedly shown in clinical trials to relieve symptoms of SAD, and generally give you a psychological, emotional and physical energy ‘boost’.